 In 2011, after completing his doctoral dissertation, Mark became priest in charge of three rural, medieval parishes in north Oxfordshire, during which time he also occasionally preached at various Oxford colleges and briefly served on Oxford Diocesan Liturgical Commission.

 In 2013, Mark moved again, this time to Cardiff, Wales to become Dean of Residential Training at St Michael’s College, Llandaff, the training arm of the Church in Wales.
 Besides overseeing the community life and formation of full-time ordinands, he also teaches theology at Cardiff University, specialising in doctrine and Church History.
-In 2014, he became the Acting Principal of the College and currently is serving on the committee tasked with establishing a new provincial training institution for the Church in Wales, of which St Michael’s College will be part.
+In 2014, he became the Acting Principal of the College and served on the committee tasked with establishing a new provincial training institution for the Church in Wales.

 Mark’s posts may be found here.